-Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority Desired Outcome: To protect, manage and enhance the park's c Core objectives: Management of Crown reserve: assigned cate etting and environmental sustainability. s park (36G), sportsground (36F) and an area of cultural significance (36 6H).
+Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority Desired Outcome: To protect, manage and enhance the park's cu Core objectives: Management of Crown reserve: assigned cate etting and environmental sustainability. s park (36G), sportsground (36F) and an area of cultural significance (36 6н).
 Ornamental pond and proposed water quality (WSUD) improvements: To provide a valuable demonstration site for ecological restoration and educational tool, reinforcing Council's key sustainability principles.
 To address issues of water quality, environmental amenity, and ongoing maintenance costs.
 To promote water sensitive urban design strategies.
 To address issues of public access, safety, and risk management.
 To promote biodiversity and enhance ecological integrity and function within the park.
 DI Stormwater management issues continue to impact water quality in the ornamental pond.
 Two existing sub-surface drains feed directly into the lake from surrounding roadways and discharge high sediment loads, nutrients and pollutants including heavy metals: The WSUD solution needs to reduce peak flows during storm events, and sedimentation/ pollutants entering the lake.
 1 X large concrete pipe (300ml diameter) collects run-off from McQuade Oval and Moses Street and part of Tebbutt Street.
 1 X smaller PVC pipe (100ml diameter) collects surface run-off from the car parking area next to the Bowling Club (off George Street) This PoM recommends the following: Construction of a retention basin or periodically 'wet pond'/ wetland or rain garden with biofiltration using suitable native plant species In-ground gross pollutant traps (GPTs) should also be considered for collection of plastics, larger litter (i.e. visual contaminants) with options for screening and pre-treatment of oil and sediment loadings before reaching wetland biofilters Alternatively, install 'Enviropod' type litter traps at collection points on roadways and carparking areas Continue to maintain the lake, monitor water quality, and restrict maintenance practices which may threaten ecological integrity.
 It should be noted that the concrete water race is an integral component of the original design and heritage item.
-Therefore, any WSUD would need to be installed on the northern side of the roadway.
-It is recommend to any works, water quality, testing and analysis about he initiated to extablish has Capital works completed in accordance with this PoM.
+Therefore, any WSUD would need to be installed on the northern side of the roadways.
+It is recommended that prior to the commencement of any works, water quality testing and analysis should be initiated to establish base line data for the lake.
+Results should be taken over time and review trends.
+Capital works completed in accordance with this PoM.
 Baseline water quality data established prior to these works.
-Very High trends.
+Very High